ScottWe/solidity-1/tutorials/6_comp_invars.md

 #### The Compositionality Test

 If we rerun `cmake --build . --target verify`, all assertions will hold.
-This proves that our predicate obeys `Initialization`, `Local Inductiveness`, and `Non-interference`.
-Seahorn did not produce an invariant, so the predicate was strong enough on its own.
+This proves that our candidate obeys `Initialization`, `Local Inductiveness`, and `Non-interference`.
+Seahorn did not produce an invariant, so the candidate was strong enough on its own.
 In other words, we have found the adequate compositional invariant for our property.

 #### Some Additional Remarks on Refinement

-Let's assume that the second predicate also failed.
-By failing the composoitionality test and passing the adequacy test, we would know that the predicate was too strong.
+Let's assume that the second candidate compositional invariant also failed.
+By failing the compositionality test and passing the adequacy test, we would know that the candidate was too strong.
 We would need to expand the summary to account for the missing interactions.
 This is similar to when we restricted the summary after failing an adequacy test.

 In principle, we could repeat this procedure until finding (or failing to find) an adequate compositional invariant.
 As each summary associates a finite space